 List of High-Protein Foods for Weight Loss

-Here’s a list of high-protein foods I’ve recommended to my clients over the years that’s helped them with losing weight and gaining muscle.
+Here's a list of high-protein foods I've recommended to clients over the years to assist with weight loss and muscle gain:

-- Lean meats like beef, lamb, pork, veal, and buffalo
+- Lean meats such as beef, lamb, pork, veal, and buffalo

-- Poultry like turkey, chicken, duck, and goose
+- Poultry like turkey, chicken, duck, goose, and eggs

-- Seafood like fish, prawns, shrimp, crab, lobster, oysters, and mussels
+- Seafood including fish, prawns, shrimp, crab, lobster, oysters, and mussels

 - Greek yogurt